P0rth0s/ai-agent/Readme.md

 ### Continued changes
 - Fixed passing in past message context when a user sends a message
 - Updated tools to return dictionaries which the LLM can understand better than strings
-- Cleaned up duplicate code, moving functions to their appropriate files
+- Cleaned up code structure
 - Validating distance from home base, time, and day of week for appointments

+# TODO
+- vector better
+- delete all appointments still doesnt work? better understand what the llm can do
+- 2 agents and PII